Erdiko/documentation/docs/help/style-guide.md

 # Erdiko coding style guide

-All of the erdiko code is broken up into convenient packages that are published on either Packagist (PHP) or NPM (JavaScript & Sass).
+All of the Erdiko code is broken up into convenient packages that are published on either Packagist (PHP) or NPM (JavaScript & Sass).
 All code is stored on [Github](https://github.com/erdiko).

 Below you will find details on how we write our code.
 We do our best to stick to these guidelines.